-Flooded Djibouti says 2 years of rain fell on a single day
+East Africa struggles with heavy rains, with more to come

-NAIROBI, Kenya (AP) — Flash flooding has hit the small but strategic East African nation of Djibouti, where the government and United Nations say the equivalent of two years’ rain fell in a single day.
+NAIROBI, Kenya (AP) — Flash flooding has hit the small but strategic East African nation of Djibouti, where the government and United Nations said the equivalent of two years’ rain fell in a single day.
 Several regional countries including Kenya are struggling after heavy rains, with more to come.

 A joint Djibouti-U.N. statement on Thursday said up to a quarter-million people have been affected in recent days in the country on the Red Sea that’s home to military bases for the United States, China and others.
 With heavy rains forecast through the end of the month that number could grow.